 Networking and community

-Don’t think of networking in the traditional sense of awkwardly approaching random people – think of it as establishing genuine relationships through engagement and community participation, which will lead to opportunities in the future.
+Don’t think of networking in the traditional sense of awkwardly approaching random people and asking them for things – think of it as establishing genuine relationships through engagement and community participation, which will lead to opportunities in the future.

 Social connections are the most effective way of finding about and getting jobs before they are posted to the public.
 There are numerous places to do this – LinkedIn, Meetup groups, professional associations, webinars, conferences, and starting with your first-hand connections.